SubodhSingh5436/Image_Segmentation/README.md

 pip install -r requirements.txt
 ```
 ## Dataset
-We are Using Data Science Bowl 2018 [Dataset](https://www.kaggle.com/competitions/data-science-bowl-2018).
+We are Using Data Science Bowl 2018 [Dataset](https://www.kaggle.com/competitions/data-science-bowl-2018) to train our Model.

-##Contributions
+## Contributions
 We welcome contributions!
 If you have ideas for improvements, additional features, or bug fixes, please create an issue or submit a pull request.
 Refer to the Contribution Guidelines for more information.

-##Acknowledgments
+## Acknowledgments
 I'm Really Thankful for my Colleagues and My Professor Jignesh Bhatt.